odo-labs/interview/README.md

 # Technical Interview Project

 This is a monorepo project containing a Django backend and React frontend, designed for technical interviews.
-The project uses Docker for containerization and requires minimal setup.
+The project uses Docker for containerization and requires minimal setup and prerequisites.

 ## Prerequisites